pipermerriam/ethereum-alarm-clock-docs/docs/execution.rst

 Each call has a window during which it is allowed to be executed.
 This window begins at the specified ``targetBlock`` and extends through ``targetBlock + gracePeriod``.
-This window is inclusive of it's bounding blocks.
+This window is inclusive of its bounding blocks.

 For each 4 block section of the call window, the caller pool associated with the ``targetBlock`` is selected.
 The members of the pool can be though of as a